anoma/nspec/docs/architecture-2/ordering/consensus.md

 ### Background

-The consensus algorithm is based on [Heterogeneous Paxos](https://arxiv.org/abs/2011.08253).
+The consensus algorithm is based on Heterogeneous Paxos[@sheff2020heterogeneous]

 ### Scope